wirzka/act/README.md

 4. Prints on screen the titles
 5. Saves the titles to file (*default filename: csirtita_YYYY-MM-DD.json*)
 4. Deletes the *csirtita.xml* file
-5. Shows the result | Saves result to file

 ### Prerequisites & dependecies